iafisher/hera-py/README.md

   - C-style #define macros (and more generally the ability to embed arbitrary C++ code in HERA programs)

 hera-py generally runs faster than HERA-C on small and medium-sized programs, while HERA-C is faster for very large programs.

+Hassem is the current HERA assembler used at Haverford. hera-py has better error messages than Hassem, allows the user greater control of output (e.g., with the `--stdout` flag), and fixes some Hassem bugs.

 ## Acknowledgements
 Thank you to [Christopher Villalta](https://github.com/csvillalta) for valuable feedback on early iterations of this project.